Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-14 printed file transcription for 20 questions
 - print transcription at end regardless or win or loss

+### 2024-01-15 add transcription for signals + prettify
+- print transcription if client disconnects using signals
+- reformat the terminal prompts and add color to make more aesthetically pleasing

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member